apollographql/apollo-client/react-docs/source/fragments.md

 <h3 id="creating-fragments">Creating Fragments</h3>

-To create the fragments, we again use the `gql` helper and attach to subfields of `ComponentClass.fragment`, for example:
+To create the fragments, we again use the `gql` helper and attach to subfields of `ComponentClass.fragments`, for example:

 ```js
 VoteButtons.fragments = {